Poagesh/bomicare/README.md

-# BomiCare
+# BoomiCare

-BomiCare is a Flutter application designed to help farmers with crop recommendations based on soil properties, weather data, and location.
+BoomiCare is a Flutter application designed to help farmers with crop recommendations based on soil properties, weather data, and location.
 The app allows users to add crop details, upload soil images, and get recommendations on suitable crops to grow.
 It also provides weather updates for the locations where crops are planted.

 ## Features